farcasterxyz/docs/docs/reference/hubble/httpapi/onchain.md

 ## onChainEventsByFid

-Get a list of signers provided by an FID
+Get a list of account keys provided by an FID

 **Query Parameters**
 | Parameter | Description | Example |